On World Habitat Day, volunteers help Dubuque family move toward a home of its own

 Dubuque and Jackson Counties Habitat for Humanity Executive Director Rachel Dilling explained that the property on Roosevelt Street was formerly a duplex.
 The local Habitat for Humanity affiliate purchased the property in May and began working on it in July.

-Demo work on the property has largely been completed and now volunteers are focused on erecting drywall.
-The remodeling effort will cost between $82,000 and $92,000, according to Dilling.
+Demolition work on the property largely has been completed, and now volunteers are focused on erecting drywall.
+The remodeling effort will cost $82,000 to $92,000, according to Dilling.

 She said the donation of labor and materials has helped keep the costs at a reasonable level.